 - Apply a security alert on all of your accounts so that you can be quickly notified.

 - Change your online passwords and PINs regularly to protect your personal information.
 These passwords and personal information should also be kept in a secure location.

 Further, if you discover that your credit card has been lost or potentially stolen, immediately notify the credit card issuer so they can put a block on the card.
 You should also report the crime to the police and document any communications you make with relevant credit providers or authorities regarding the matter.

 Responding to fraudulent activities to correct your credit history

 Request a ban

-Under the National Consumer Credit Protection Act 2009 and Regulations, if you believe you are a victim of fraudulent activities, you may request that each of your credit reporting bodies (Equifax, Illion (formerly Dun and Bradstreet) and Experian) does not disclose your information in your consumer credit report.
+Under the National Consumer Credit Protection Act 2009 and Regulations, if you believe you are a victim of fraudulent activities, you may request that each of the credit reporting bodies (Equifax, Illion (formerly Dun and Bradstreet) and Experian) do not disclose your information in your consumer credit report.
 Each of these bodies will then place a 21 day ban period on your credit report, which may be extended if further investigation is needed.